dwf/rescued-scipy-wiki/SubmillisecondPulsar.rst

 Observations were conducted with the Rossi X-ray Timing Explorer, an X-ray timing satellite.
 Data taken by satellite observatories is normally kept proprietary for one year, so that the astronomers who requested the data can have exclusive access, but after a year it becomes publicly available.
 The burst which showed the oscillations occurred on Nov.
 4 2005.
 Thus the data should be available.

-First, go to [`http://heasarc.gsfc.nasa.gov/db-perl/W3Browse/w3browse.pl`_ HEASARC], NASA's online database access tool.
+First, go to `HEASARC <http://heasarc.gsfc.nasa.gov/db-perl/W3Browse/w3browse.pl>`_, NASA's online database access tool.
 If we ask for observations of XTE J1739-285, we find many.
 Select "XTE Master Catalog", and you obtain a list of observations done with XTE.
 We want the observation on 2007-11-04, which has observation ID 91015-03-04-00.
 Click on the "D" in this row, for "list data products", select them all, and request a tar file of the lot.
 (X-ray data is not especially large; the tar file is 50 MB.)

 Expand the tar file in a new directory.
 All its contents should go in a directory P91015, apart from the abstract.